-SUMMARYTo help rule out if a problem is due to a 3rd party kit, plug-in, or a user customisation, it is useful to run Modo in vanilla mode.
+SUMMARYTo help rule out if a problem is due to a 3rd party kit, plug-in, or a user customisation, it is useful to see if the problem occurs in vanilla Modo.

 - Reveal the hidden directories